 BraveHeart and UBPorts PinePhone owners: know that you’re not left in the dark if you wanted to have 3 GB of RAM and double the internal storage (32 GB) on your existing device, without having to buy another PinePhone.

 Pine64 has made it possible to upgrade your existing device by selling the mainboard itself.
-This component currently costs $105; they used to sell them at a discount of $80 for people who already had the older-generation PinePhones, but it seems that promotion has already ended.
+This component, the Pinephone PCB, currently costs $105; they used to sell them at a discount of $80 for people who already had the older-generation PinePhones, but it seems that promotion has already ended.
 Tack on another $12 or so for standard shipping, and $20 for expediated shipping.

 I’ve noticed during the time I’ve used Arch Linux with this upgrade, the extra GB of RAM has definitely made an improvement in terms of responsive-ness.
 Menus and applications open and close a lot more smoothly.
 And you can’t go wrong with having double the storage capacity; now you can install more applications, have more music, etc.

 BraveHeart owners will especially benefit from the upgrade.
 In addition to reaping all the benefits of the 1.2 revision of the circuit board, they’ll also see “USB-C CC fix for video out and OTG functionality” and a bug where connecting a VBUS device lowered the screen brightness was fixed (this mainboard is version 1.2b).

 Fortunately for us, Pine64 has made it very easy to replace the printed circuit board (PCB).
 It’s a matter of simply unscrewing some screws and re-attaching some ribbon cables.